Funding Within UBC

 Office of Research (Faculty of Education) : Student Travel Grants – LINK

-Doctoral external examiners transport funding
+Doctoral examiners travel funding

 Funding Through SSHRC